qualabs/video-headline/CONFIGURATION.md

 ![¡](docs/auth.png)

+#### Enable Cloudfront Token Authentication (Signed Urls)

+*Cloudfront can add a layer of security using it's "SignedUrls" feature, a key pair is needed in order to encrypt and decrypt a token, said token is added as a query param at the end of the cloudfront url used to get the media.
+If the token is missing or incorrect the viewer cannot access it.

+**Steps to enable "SignedURls":
+First a RSA Key pair is needed, in this example will use OpenSSL but there are other ways to create the keys.

+1. We can create the key pair with these command:

+openssl genrsa -out private_key.pem 2048

+1. On the AWS Console, go to the Cloudfront service and on the left menu, go onto the "key management" and inside is the "key groups", click on it.
+2. Click on the "Create key group" button, on the next menu a Name is needed for the key pair

 #### Periodic Tasks Configuration

 *All kind of tasks can be set to run periodically.
 This can be done on the "Periodic Tasks" menu.